top of page

 This beekeeper had run 50 hives for the last 4 years and was selling some of their hives to downsize to a more manageable number.

-Assuming that each hive and subsequent colony swarmed (only) once a year over 4 years, this single beekeeper has been responsible for over 700 feral colonies being released into our environment over this four year period.
+Assuming that each hive and subsequent colony swarmed (only) once a year over 4 years, this single beekeeper has been responsible for over 700 potential feral colonies being established in our environment over this four year period.
 This does not include any afterswarms with virgin queens.
 Nor does it take into account the potential for a hive to swarm multiple times per year.
-In the region where I am, there are 2 main swarm seasons; one in the Spring, and the other when the Marri (redgum) is flowering.
+In the region where I am, there are 2 main swarm seasons; one in the Spring, and the other when the Marri (redgum) is flowering in the Summer.

 By failing to implement swarm management (reduction) best practices, these swarms will have potentially competed with our native fauna for nesting hollows/spaces.
 They may also have created problems for the broader community should these swarms have taken up residence in other places such as wall cavities, roof spaces, kid’s cubby houses, service/utility pits, etc…